Dapra Indexable Milling Tech Tips

 Tool Manufacturer Commits to Marketing-Free Model for Product Training Seminars

-For several years Dapra Corp. has had a technical center in Rockford, Illinois, where, like many other OEMs, the cutting tool manufacturer has conducted training sessions there for its end users and distributors.
+For several years Dapra Corp. has had a technical center where, like many other OEMs, the cutting tool manufacturer has conducted training sessions there for its end users and distributors.
 Recently, Dapra changed its seminar model to focus less on marketing, and more on technical training.

 Read more (external link ).